unsettledgames/Progetto-RCL-2021/README.md

 ## TODO

 - User operations
-  - See feed:
-    - Only show posts from followers
-  - See blog:
-    - Show posts created by the user
-    - Show Resteems
   - Upvote / downvote / rewin / comments (can't comment comments, but it'd be nice if you could rate them)
   - View post comments
   - View wallet